 A contemplative photography workshop

-Last month I was in Death Valley, having the great honor to co-teach with Lynn Radeka.
+Last month I was in Death Valley, having the honor to co-teach with Lynn Radeka.
 This was my second time in Death Valley and I was hoping to go back with fresh eyes, and even more curiosity than the last time.

 Being in the desert teaches one many lessons, other than the challenge to be in such a vast, yet so desolate place.
 The desert holds daily surprises and each day announces itself with various vistas of depth.